vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ## Token Specification

 The TTF can generate a Token Specification document when provided the Template Definition Id.
-The generation of the specification pulls the complete artifact for base, behaviors, property-sets and children into a specification and then merges the definition reference values for each artifact.
-This generates a full and quite verbose token specification that can be used as requirements for developers, documentation and training.
+The generation of the specification pulls the complete artifact for base, behaviors, property sets, and children into a specification and then merges the definition reference values for each artifact.
+This generates a complete and quite verbose token specification that can be used as requirements for developers, documentation and training.

 ![TokenSpecification](images/tokenSpec.png)

 ## Branch Classification

-A Base token type provides the foundation of a template which additional artifacts are added to in order to complete a template definition.
-The base token for a template is either a Single or Hybrid with a token type of either Fungible or Non-Fungible and finally its Unit is classified as fractional, whole or singleton.
+A Base token type provides the foundation of a template to which additional artifacts are added to in order to complete a template definition.
+The base token for a template is either  Single or Hybrid, with a token type of either Fungible or Non-Fungible, and finally its Unit is classified as fractional, whole or singleton.
 Classification is primarily used for creating visualization hierarchies to compare templates and understand relationships between them.

-By default, Token Templates are organized in a simple hierarchy by Fungible, Non-Fungible and Hybrid.
-Further classification hierarchies can be dynamically generated using the 5 classification values and the template formula.
+By default, Token Templates are organized in a simple hierarchy by Fungible, Non-Fungible, and Hybrid.
+Further classification hierarchies can be dynamically generated using the five classification values and the template formula.

 ![Branches](images/branchSelection.png)

 ## Taxonomy Model and Artifacts

 Artifacts are primarily defined using a platform neutral model that provides type safety and strong schema validation as well as independence from the client display or interface.

-> Note, the visualizations of the taxonomy model can be viewed as relational or an object model.
-The image below is using a relational view for simplicity.
-The Taxonomy model is an object model that is very much like a ORM (object to relational model) that is native to most platforms and can serialize to binary, JSON or Sql formats.
+The Taxonomy Object Model (TOM) is an object model that is very much like an ORM (object to relational model) that is native to most platforms and can serialize to binary or JSON formats.

 ![TaxonomyModel](images/taxonomy-model.png)

-Above, is a representation of the taxonomy model, where each property of the taxonomy is a list of available behaviors, behavior-groups, property-sets, formulas, definitions,templates placed in a hierarchy.
+Above, is a representation of the taxonomy model, where each property of the taxonomy is a list of available behaviors, behavior groups, property sets, formulas, definitions, and templates that are placed in a hierarchical structure.

 Below is an example of a template formula in the model showing the collection of its artifacts:

-- Base
-- Behavior
-- Behavior Groups
-- Property Set

 ![TokenTemplate](images/templateFormula.png)